-IBS stands for "Irritable Bowel Syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.
+IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 The most common IBS symptoms are: